patpatu/ada2021/index.markdown

 Now, we can have a review about speakers in Breitbart and InsideClimateNews quotes.
 Thanks to the wikidata data set, we made a link between the quotes' speakers and their political orientation.
 It’s important to take into account the fact that some people have changed their political orientation, so on, some people can be affiliated to more than one political orientation.

+### Political opinions distribution at Breitbart
 {% include pie_breitbart_final.html %}

+### Political opinions distribution at InsideClimateNews
 {% include pie_inside_final.html %}

 - We can first notice that Breitbart and InsideClimateNews both have the same percentage of speakers for which we identified a political party, 69% for Breitbart and 62% for InsideClimateNews.
 This illustrates how politicized is the subject of climate change.